vic-sem-2016/syllabus/Vic_sem_2016_syllabus.md

 six Barsetshire novels as part of a single world?); roman fleuve;
 religion and the clergy; marriage; travel

-+ Trollope, *An Autobiography*
++ Trollope, *An Autobiography*, chapters 1, 2, 3, 5, 6, 8, 10, 12, 13, 14, 15, and 20
 + E. S. Dallas review of *Barchester Towers*
 + Michel Foucault, from *Discipline and Punish* (background to Miller)
 + D.A.
 Miller, Barchester Towers chapter from *The Novel and the Police*
 + Ramsay, from *Reading Machines*
-+ workshop: not reading The Chronicles of Barsetshire (inspired by Paul Fyfe’s  How To Not Read a Victorian Novel)
++  Read chapter 1.1-1.7 in this intro to git textbook: http://git-scm.com/book/en/v2/Getting-Started-About-Version-Control It includes instructions about installing git, but I suggest you wait to do this until the Open Lab.
 + complete before class: brief post to our Known about version control
 + -in class workshop: source management, and bibliometrics with Zotero and Paper Machines

-discussion and outline: Lanie, Nithya; close reading: Gaby, Corey, Adrianna; criticism summary: Anna (Ramsay); seminar
+discussion and outline: Lanie, Nithya; close reading: Gaby, Corey, Adrianna; criticism summary: Anna (Ramsay), Lanie (Miller); seminar
 paper: Yumi, RJ; break: Yumi

 #### February 15: optional but recommended Zotero and Paper Machines